 Dr. Marisol Clark-Ibañez (Co-Principal Investigator) is a Professor in Sociology at CSU San Marcos.
-She is also the Faculty Director of the National Latino Research Center (2016-Present) where she works on applied research projects in the community on such topics as civic engagement, education, and incarceration.
+She was also the Faculty Director of the National Latino Research Center (2016-2020) where she worked on applied research projects in the community on such topics as civic engagement, education, and incarceration.
 Dr. Clark-Ibañez was the recipient of the CSUSM President’s Outstanding Faculty Award for Teaching Innovation and Excellence Award (2014/2015).
 For 10 years, she has been a faculty advisor to STAND, a student club dedicated to serving undocumented students.

 Dr. Carolina Valdivia (Co-Principal Investigator) is a UC President’s Postdoctoral Fellow at UCLA and Founder of MyUndocumentedLife.org Her research interests include immigration, law and society, family life, education, race and ethnicity, and social movements.
 Her work explores the ways through which illegality impacts the lives of immigrant young adults and their families, including their educational trajectories and political participation.
 Her current research project explores the consequences of heightened immigration enforcement on undocumented immigrants and their families.